Omenia/robotframework-whitelibrary/README.md

-This library is still very much under construction.
 WhiteLibrary will give a way to test Windows UI technologies with Robot Framework.
 WhiteLibrary wraps White test automation framework [1]

 # Stable version  #